MarcosCobena/marcoscobena.github.io/items/Wed--21--Xamarin-Inspector-for-Forms---NamedSizes-fea033823240.md

 *(This post was imported, please [contact](#/contact) me if there's anything wrong with it.
 Thanks in advance)*

-# Wed, 21: Xamarin Inspector for Forms & NamedSizes

-   Was it me the only one in Earth who didn’t know Xamarin Inspector now shows not only the native OS’ UI hierarchy but also Forms one?
-I was…   --------

 ### Wed, 21: Xamarin Inspector for Forms & NamedSizes

 Was it me the only one in Earth who didn’t know [Xamarin Inspector](https://docs.microsoft.com/en-us/xamarin/tools/inspector/) now shows not only the native OS’ UI hierarchy but also Forms one?
 I was struggling with a mysterious margin and BOOM, Inspector showed me the path :-)